andrewmbyrd/requirouter/README.md

 ![Tree Structure](http://i.imgur.com/FJwvkdx.png)

-Let's say we want to require Fun.rb in Hello.rb.
+Let's say we want to require `Fun.rb` in `Hello.rb`.
 Navigate into Hello.rb so that it is your Active Text Editor (you can type in there).

 ![Tree Structure](http://i.imgur.com/QIYYiyG.png)

-The fastest way is to right-click on the desired file in the Tree View and select `Get Path String`.
+The fastest way is to right-click on the desired file in the Tree View and select `Get Relative Path`.

 ![Tree Structure](http://i.imgur.com/os3XJfa.gif)